 Who has the cheapest state minimum auto insurance for seniors in Missouri?

-According to our data, Missouri Farm Bureau offers the cheapest state minimum auto insurance for seniors in Missouri at about $286 a year, on average.
-Progressive and Shelter Insurance also scored high when it comes to cheap state minimum insurance coverage for seniors in Missouri.
+Our data show that Missouri Farm Bureau provides the cheapest state minimum auto insurance for seniors in Missouri, at around $286 per year.
+Progressive and Shelter Insurance also rank highly for affordable state minimum coverage for seniors in Missouri.

 Which companies offer the cheapest liability car insurance for seniors in Missouri?

-Missouri Farm Bureau has the cheapest liability car insurance coverage for senior drivers in Missouri at an average annual premium of $344.
-Progressive and Nationwide also offer cheap liability insurance rates to seniors in Missouri, based on CarInsurance.com data analysis.
+Missouri Farm Bureau offers the cheapest liability car insurance for senior drivers in Missouri, with an average annual premium of $344.
+According to a CarInsurance.com data analysis, Progressive and Nationwide also provide cheap liability insurance for seniors in Missouri.

 Does State Farm offer a senior discount in Missouri?

-State Farm does not currently offer a senior discount in Missouri, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Missouri, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line